xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 #### Basics

-Why do we need SGE/UGE?
+Why was SGE/UGE created?
 Lets say your the IT person for a large department at a university.
 Everyone wants to run their analysis, preferably yesterday, and you need to buy a lot of 'compute' for them to run it on.
 How do you manage this?

 Back in the day everyone was bought a nice fast desktop, and everyone was happy.
-Now people need tons of memory for some jobs, tons of processesors for other jobs, and tons of disk storage for others.
-You could just buy one *enourmous* machine with lots of everything, but this is insanely expensive, and graduate students are prone to breaking even the most hardy of machine (ruining everyone else's work in the process).
+Now people need tons of memory for some jobs, tons of processors for other jobs, and tons of disk storage for others.
+You could just buy one *enormous* machine with lots of everything, but this is insanely expensive, and graduate students are prone to breaking even the most hardy of machine (ruining everyone else's work in the process).

-So you decide to buy a lot of cheaper machines, some with lots of memory, some with lots of processessors, and stick them on the network.
+So you decide to buy a lot of cheaper machines, some with lots of memory, some with lots of processors, and stick them on the network.
 Problem solved!
-But everyone complains because they don't know which machine to use, the machine they like is getting beaten up by 10 grad students because they all followed the same tutorial, and you have no way of knowing if the unsed machine is up and running or on fire in the back closet.
+But everyone complains because they don't know which machine to use, the machine they like is getting beaten up by 10 grad students because they all followed the same tutorial, and you have no way of knowing if the unused machine is up and running or on fire in the back closet.
 Booo.
 You need some way of managing this: a way for people to specify what they need, and a system to route them to the right idle machine, and then to recover it when they're done.
-Enter grid engines! and
+Enter grid engines!

 The basic concept is this: **You tell a grid engine what to run, what resources it needs, and it takes care of the rest somewhere out in your cloud* of computers**

-*For our purposes, farm and cloud are interchangable: both mean a number of computers that we can't phyically see or touch, but are nice enough to run computational jobs for us.
+*For our purposes, farm and cloud are interchangeable: both mean a number of computers that we can't physically see or touch, but are nice enough to run computational jobs for us.

 #### Let's get started - what's going on our farm?